-The Australian Government is providing support to the early childhood education and care sector throughout the COVID-19 pandemic.
+The Australian Government is providing support to the early childhood education and care sector affected by the COVID-19 pandemic.

 On this page: